groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/barcode/xlsx.en.md

 ############################# Head ############################
 head_title: "Generate barcode for XLSX using JavaScript Applications"
-head_description: "Generate a barcode signature and add it to a XLSX document using JavaScript with just a few lines of code.
-Utilize GroupDocs.Signature for signing a wide range of file formats."
+head_description: "Quickly generate and embed a barcode signature in a XLSX document with JavaScript using just a few lines of code.
+GroupDocs.Signature supports signing across multiple file formats."

 ############################# Header ############################
 title: "Generate and add Barcodes in XLSX effortlessly"